miriamcoronelferrer@gmail.com

 ADELINA KAMAL

-Prior to leading the AHA Centre, Adelina worked for the ASEAN Headquarters in Jakarta for over two decades managing environment, transboundary haze pollution, disaster management and humanitarian assistance portfolios.
-She took on a primary role in developing the ASEAN Agreement on Disaster Management and Emergency Response, and establishing the AHA Centre in its early stages.
-She played a key role in the ASEAN response to 2008 Cyclone Nargis in Myanmar, negotiating humanitarian access, leading ASEAN’s first ever large-scale humanitarian response operations on the ground, and serving as the only female member of the high-level Tripartite Core Group that coordinated international humanitarian assistance.
+Prior to this role, Adelina spent more than two decades at the ASEAN Secretariat, where she played a key role in developing the ASEAN Agreement on Disaster Management and Emergency Response, and was central to ASEAN’s response to Cyclone Nargis in Myanmar in 2008—negotiating humanitarian access, leading ASEAN’s first large-scale humanitarian response operation on the ground, and serving as the only female member of the high-level Tripartite Core Group coordinating international assistance.